separator-spares-and-equipment-logo

 Progress Rail EMD 16-645 engine

-At 86 PSI IOW Mechline lube oil pump pressure, the CentriClean SCU 0002 remote monitor displayed 4,472 RPMs (IOW MP600 centrifuge bowl RPMs).
+At 86 PSI from the IOW Mechline lube oil pump, the CentriClean SCU 0002 remote monitor displayed 4,472 RPMs, corresponding to the IOW MP600 centrifuge bowl RPMs.
 The CentriClean remote monitor is one of the best predictive maintenance tools.

-Results: During 1,800 run hours, the IOW MP600 oil centrifuge removed 7.5 lbs of soot, dirt, engine sludge, and solid particles.
+Results: During 1,800 run hours, the IOW MP600 oil centrifuge removed 7.5 lbs of soot, dirt, engine sludge, wear metals, and other solid particles.

 On the water, reliability is everything!